On Origin Stories and Becoming

 The remembering is just stronger in some.

 In my late teens, I stumbled across Joseph Campbell.
-One line in particular stopped me completely:
+One line in particular stole my breath:

 “Find a place inside where there’s joy, and the joy will burn out the pain.”